-Finished water from the treatment plant was analyzed for lead and copper on 11/1/2023.
+Finished water from the treatment plant was analyzed for lead and copper on 7/23/2024.
 Both were ND.

-The 90th percentile is the result at which 90 percent of all sample sites fall below.
+The 90th percentile is the result concentration that 90 percent of all sample sites analyzed fall below.
 If this number exceeds the AL for either metal, the Water Plant would need to make changes to the treatment process so the water will not cause metals to leach from the plumbing in homes.